timh1975/SoftwareEngineeringPortfolio/week2.md

 ### Documentation

 Documentation on setting up visual studio and github environment was added to the team repo.
-The markdown file in PDF will be provided as part of the portfolio submission in week 2

 ### Reflection